crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 1. WPA3-Enterprise Encryption: The standard mode uses AES-CCMP (128-bit).
 The higher-security 192-bit mode, aligned with the CNSA suite, mandates AES-256-GCMP.

 2. WPA3-Enterprise Key Size / Security Suite: This column is best understood as the minimum security strength of the cryptographic suite.
 The standard mode offers 128-bit strength.
 The optional 192-bit mode uses a 256-bit AES key (and other stronger algorithms) to achieve a higher overall security strength of 192 bits.

+Technically, both the WEP key and the WPA/WPA2 PSK are pre-shared secrets used for network access.
+However, their security differs drastically due to how they are implemented, particularly in how they handle authentication and key management.

+WEP uses the WEP key directly for both authentication (the client proves it knows the key by encrypting a challenge from the AP) and encryption (the same static key is used to encrypt all data packets via RC4).
+This direct use means compromising the key through the authentication process breaks both trust and privacy.

+In contrast, WPA/WPA2-Personal uses the PSK within a secure framework.
+The PSK itself is never used for encryption.
+Instead, the PSK serves as a starting point in a secure 4-Way Handshake that achieves two separate goals:

+1. Secure authentication: It mutually verifies that both the client and AP know the PSK.

+2. Dynamic key derivation: It generates unique, temporary session keys used solely for encrypting data with strong algorithms (TKIP or AES-CCMP).

+This fundamental shift from a static secret to a dynamic key management system was a monumental security improvement.
+This separation of the authentication secret from the encryption keys is why PSK is fundamentally more secure than the WEP key.

 ### Wireless client authentication methods in chronological order

 Wireless client authentication methods (sometimes generically referred to as IEEE 802.11 authentication methods or Wi-Fi authentication methods) can be categorized into Open System Authentication, Shared Key Authentication, and more advanced methods used in WPA/WPA2/WPA3.
 Follows is a list of wireless authentication methods in chronological order.